 IBS Trading, the subsidiary of IBS North America that handles import operations, will be exhibiting at Summer Fancy Food Show three companies with the common mission of promoting the best food products Made in Italy in the US market.

-Caroli USA, Eattiamo and Magnifico Food will benefit this high visibility event thanks to its large numbers: 23.000 qualified buyers, more than 2.550 exhibitors, producers from 55 countries, more than 200.000 specialty food products and 30.000 sq. mt. of exhibition area.
+Caroli USA, Eattiamo, Magnifico Food and Gustoso will benefit this high visibility event thanks to its large numbers: 23.000 qualified buyers, more than 2.550 exhibitors, producers from 55 countries, more than 200.000 specialty food products and 30.000 sq. mt. of exhibition area.

 Discover our exhibitors